SteveKGYang/SteveKGYang.github.io/_pages/about.md

 * <font size=4><b>Apr, 2024</b> Our paper: "SuicidEmoji: Derived Emoji Dataset and Tasks for Suicide-Related Social Content" has been accepted by SIGIR 2024 as a short paper.
 * <font size=4><b>Mar, 2024</b> New preprint: "MetaAligner: Conditional Weak-to-Strong Correction for Generalizable Multi-Objective Alignment of Language Models".
 * <font size=4><b>Mar, 2024</b> New preprint: "HealMe: Harnessing Cognitive Reframing in Large Language Models for Psychotherapy".
-* <font size=4><b>Mar, 2024</b> New preprint: "ConspEmoLLM: Conspiracy Theory Detection Using an Emotion-Based Large Language Model".
-* <font size=4><b>Feb, 2024</b> New preprint: "The FinBen: An Holistic Financial Benchmark for Large Language Models".
-* <font size=4><b>Feb, 2024</b> Our paper: "Emotion Detection for Misinformation: A Review" has been accepted by Information Fusion.
-* <font size=4><b>Jan, 2024</b> Our paper: "MentaLLaMA: Interpretable Mental Health Analysis on Social Media with Large Language Models" has been accepted by WWW 2024 as a long paper.
-See you in Singapore!

 <b><font size=5>Talk</font></b>
   * <a href="https://turing-ds4mh.github.io/index.html">DS4MH</a> The Alan Turing Institute. <a href="">\[Slides\]</a>